bormaxi8080/bormaxi8080/README.md

 Jun 2021 - Dec 2024 a **RIP Leaks** community project,  publicly oppose the processes of Russian import substitution, including in the IT sector, and cover news on this topic.
 Project closed.

-May 2021 - Repair this GitHub account from reserve

 Jun 2020 - Start a Ebenya Rodiny (aka Fucking Motherland) project, one of the largest collections of graffiti and street art in the world.

 Mar 2020 - Sep 2020 - Compelled Career Break by private reasons